kermitt2/grisp/README.md

 ### Creating additional cvs translation files

-Translation information are not available anymore in the Wikipedia XML dump, downloding the SQL langlink file is necessary.
+Translation information are not available anymore in the Wikipedia XML dump, downloding the SQL langlink file is necessary (see [here](https://github.com/kermitt2/grisp/blob/master/nerd-data/data/preprocessed-wikipedia-files.md#translation-files)).
 The file must be put together with the XML dump file.
 Then for each language, the translation cvs file can be generated with the command - here for English:

 ```
 > mvn compile exec:exec -PbuildTranslationEn